George230310/CSCI596_Final_Project/README.md

 other objects and its color should be evaluated based on its material property and the color of the light source.
 Yet, if the second ray hits some other object along the way, then we know that the hit point is blocked from the light source, and is therefore not lighted (its corresponding pixel will be completely black with only a single point light source).
 ![Ray Tracing Illustration](https://d29g4g2dyqv443.cloudfront.net/sites/default/files/pictures/2018/RayTracing/ray-tracing-image-1.jpg)
-*A Diagram for Ray Tracing Excerpted from NVIDIA's official website*
+*A Diagram for Ray Tracing Cited from NVIDIA's official website*

 ### Our Core Implementations
 #### Ray-Sphere Intersection & Ray-Triangle Intersection